kleopatra999/PSCloudShell/docs/quickstart.md

  6. View your VirtualMachines

-    You can find all your virtual machines under the current subscription via `VirtualMachines` directory.
+    - You can find all your virtual machines under the current subscription

     ``` PowerShell